 - Gross national income in purchasing power parity per capita (GNI PPP) converts income into “international dollars” and indicates the amount of goods and services one could buy in the United States with a given amount of money.
 Which country (or countries) is the wealthiest in terms of GNI PPP?
 Which is the second wealthiest?

 - A population projection is a computation of future changes in population numbers based on assumptions about future trends in fertility, mortality, and migration.
 Which categories on the data sheet are shown as projections?

-- Rank the 10 countries with the largest projected populations for both 2023 and 2050 (from largest to the smallest).
-Which country’s (or countries’) population is projected to drop out of the top 10 by 2050?
+- Rank the 10 countries with the largest projected populations for both mid-2030 and mid-2050 (from largest to the smallest).
+Which country’s (or countries’) population is projected to drop out of the top 10 by mid-2050?
 Which country (or countries) is projected to be added to the top 10?
 Look back to the rankings for the current year.
-What are the major shifts in this ranking from now to 2050?
+What are the major shifts in this ranking from now to mid-2050?

 - Rank the regions according to population size (from largest to the smallest).

-- What proportion of the world’s people live in Africa?
+- What share of the world’s people live in Africa?
 In Asia?
 In North America?
 In Latin America?
 In Europe?
 In Oceania?
-What are the projected proportions?
-Draw a bar chart showing the regional distributions of the world’s population for this year, 2030 and 2050.
+What are the projected shares?
+Draw a bar chart showing the regional distributions of the world’s population for this year, mid-2030, and mid-2050.

-- What proportion of the world’s people live in less developed countries (LDCs) in the current year?
-In more developed countries (MDCs)?
-What proportion of the world’s people is projected to live in LDCs in 2030?
-In 2050?
-What proportion is projected to live in MDCs in 2030?
-In 2050?
+- What share of the world’s people live in less-developed countries (LDCs) in the current year?
+In more-developed countries (MDCs)?
+What share of the world’s people is projected to live in LDCs in mid-2030?
+In mid-2050?
+What share is projected to live in MDCs in mid-2030?
+In mid-2050?

 ACTIVITY 2: PROFILING A COUNTRY